suculent/apprepo/README.md

 [![Gem](https://img.shields.io/gem/v/apprepo.svg?style=flat)](http://rubygems.org/gems/apprepo)
 [![Build Status](https://img.shields.io/circleci/project/suculent/apprepo.svg?style=flat)](https://circleci.com/gh/suculent/apprepo)

-###### Deliver IPAs, icons & metadata to AppRepo (or any other SFTP server) using a single command.
+###### Deliver IPAs, icons & manifest.json to AppRepo (or any other SFTP server) using a single command.

-`apprepo` can upload ipa files, app icons and metadata to your Enterprise iOS distribution site from the command line.
+`apprepo` can upload ipa files, app icons and manifest.json to your Enterprise iOS distribution site from the command line.

 You can vote for Android support as well, Michal.